 If you’re getting married in a church, decorate the ends of the pews with a hand-tied garland of blossoms or even just different coloured greenery.
 If you’re planning a winter wedding, holly and trailing ivy will be very festive too.

 There’s nothing to say your flower girls have to hold a bouquet of flowers.
 You could give them a simple basket filled with rose petals, which they can scatter as they walk down the aisle behind you.
 However, if you’re feeling a little more adventurous, you could make flower pomanders for them to carry, just make sure you practise first.

 DIY wedding flower don’ts

 A professional job

-Don’t create your wedding bouquet yourself, leave that to a professional.
-It’s a whole lot of pressure for you and your bouquet is going to take centre stage on your big day.
+If you’re not overly confident, don’t create your wedding bouquet yourself.
+It’s a whole lot of pressure for you and your bouquet is going to take centre stage on your big day too.
 Creating a dazzling posy or bunch of flowers for the bride to carry is a real art form.
 Give yourself a break and hand that job over to somebody who’s really experienced.
 We’re sure you won’t regret it.

 Finally, don’t forget to practise, practise and practise.
+When it comes to DIY wedding flowers, practice is precious.
 Time yourself on how long it takes to make a table centrepiece and decorations for the ceremony or venue.
 Enlist the help of your favourite girls if they’re reasonably artistic!
 Just don’t leave everything until the last week and then panic because you’ve run out of time.
 A stressed bride is not a happy one!